-If we as a teaching staff feel that your child requires further assessment, we will contact outside agencies to carry out an assessment of their need.
+If teaching staff feel that your child requires further assessment, we will contact outside agencies to carry out an assessment of their need.
 They will advise us as a school on strategies and approaches to adopt in order to help your child.